siromivel/campspot-challenge/README.md

 The logic is broken up into a few functions to keep things clean and testable.
 For details about specific functions please read `Using the Module` below.
 The logic is executed on a site-by-site basis.

 ### Assumptions
 I avoided making any assumptions about the data.
 Because my approach to checking a gap rule is based on determining illegal start/end dates(that is, start/end dates that leave a gap equal to the gap rule,) I added one to each gap rule in order.
-This was necessary because simply adding the gap rule value to the original date reflects reservations leaving a gap equal to `gapRule - 1` days where the site is unoccupied since the new reservation will begin/end on the exact dates in the search object.
+This was necessary because simply adding the gap rule value to the original date reflects reservations leaving a gap equal to `gapRule - 1` days where the site is unoccupied as the new reservation will begin/end on the exact dates in the search object.

 ### Build Process
 You will need to install Node.js(>= v4.7.0) and NPM(>= v2.0.0) in order to use this module.
 Please reference https://nodejs.org/en/ in order to download and build a local Node environment.